This post may contain affiliate links.

 - Once the mix is ready, gently fill the centers of the egg whites with the yolk mix.
 I like to use a little spoon and add it, you can also use an icing piper, but I find that the mix gets left behind in the bag and runs out quickly without filling all the whites

-- When the eggs are filled, transfer to the serving dish, sprinkle green onions, finely diced jalapeños and panko on to and enjoy!
+- When the eggs are filled, transfer to the serving dish, sprinkle green onions, finely diced jalapeños and enjoy!

 Notes